BC Lions: Naming the team

 During the rest of 1953, a fan contest was held by all of the local media to pick the new team's name.
 Lions was chosen because it represented a local landmark and legend of the area.
 The Lions are twin mountain peaks that rise northwest of Vancouver, and according to legend, resemble two mountain lions (cougars) guarding the city.

 After the name was chosen, Stukus decided that the team should represent and embrace the entire province of British Columbia, introducing the team to the Canadian football world as the British Columbia Lions or "BC Lions" for short.

-Native to BC, the mountain lion has a strong connection to team's brand, as it is renowned for speed, courage and strength, and carefully respected as a remarkable, but dangerous predator.
-The new team's logo combined this animal with the black and orange colours of the Meralomas.
+Native to British Columbia, the mountain lion was chosen as part of the team’s branding.
+According to the team, the animal symbolizes qualities such as speed, courage, and strength.
+The team’s logo combines the mountain lion with the black and orange colours of the Meralomas.

 Indigenous recognition

 Indigenous logo created by Corrine Hunt in 2021 to bring attention to the Every Child Matters movement.

 In 2021, the Lions embarked on a special project to commemorate Indigenous residential schools and missing children by recognizing Orange Shirt Day, later known as the National Day of Truth and Reconciliation.
 Kwakwaka’wakw/Tlingit artist Corrine Hunt created a rendition of the team's logo in an Indigenous design to call attention to the families and survivors.
 This marked this first time attention was brought to the movement by a CFL team.
 The Edmonton Elks followed suit shortly afterward.
 The remaining teams joined in the recognition in 2023 and 2024 with redesigned logos of their own.